ludecieldev/LudsGit/README.md

 - Don't forget to complete the github actions and your secrets with the needed tokens, SSH key and discord Webhook.
 - Feel free to edit if as you need.
-- If you're running on arch, it seems that you'll have to add "-e" on each line of the `make help`.
+- If you're running on arch, it seems that you'll have to add "-e" in each line of the `make help`.

 ## 👥 Contributing